+ATTENDANT.
 They are, my lord, without the palace gate.

+MACBETH.
 Bring them before us.

-Exit Attendant
+Exit Attendant.

-To be thus is nothing;
+To be thus is nothing,

-But to be safely thus.-Our fears in Banquo
+But to be safely thus.
+Our fears in Banquo.

-Stick deep; and in his royalty of nature
+Stick deep, and in his royalty of nature

-Reigns that which would be fear'd: 'tis much he dares;
+Reigns that which would be fear'd.
+'Tis much he dares,

 And, to that dauntless temper of his mind,

-He hath a wisdom that doth guide his valour
+He hath a wisdom that doth guide his valor

 To act in safety.
 There is none but he

-Whose being I do fear: and, under him,
+Whose being I do fear; and under him

-My Genius is rebuked; as, it is said,
+My genius is rebuked, as it is said

 Mark Antony's was by Caesar.
 He chid the sisters

-When first they put the name of king upon me,
+When first they put the name of King upon me

-And bade them speak to him: then prophet-like
+And bade them speak to him; then prophet-like

-They hail'd him father to a line of kings:
+They hail'd him father to a line of kings.

-Upon my head they placed a fruitless crown, And put a barren sceptre in my gripe, Thence to be wrench'd with an unlineal hand, No son of mine succeeding.
-If 't be so, For Banquo's issue have I filed my mind; For them the gracious Duncan have I murder'd; Put rancours in the vessel of my peace Only for them; and mine eternal jewel Given to the common enemy of man, To make them kings, the seed of Banquo kings!
-Rather than so, come fate into the list.
-And champion me to the utterance!
-Who's there!
-Re-enter Attendant, with two Murderers Now go to the door, and stay there till we call.
-Exit Attendant Was it not yesterday we spoke together?
+Upon my head they placed a fruitless crown

+And put a barren sceptre in my gripe, Thence to be wrench'd with an unlineal hand.
+No son of mine succeeding.
+If't be so, For Banquo's issue have I filed my mind, For them the gracious Duncan have I murther'd, Put rancors in the vessel of my peace Only for them, and mine eternal jewel Given to the common enemy of man, To make them kings -the seed of Banquo kings!
+Rather than so, come, Fate, into the list, And champion me to the utterance!
+Who's there?
+Re-enter Attendant, with two Murtherers.

+Now go to the door, and stay there till we call.

+Exit Attendant.

+Was it not yesterday we spoke together?

-It was, so please your highness.
+FIRST MURTHERER.
+It was, so please your Highness.

+MACBETH.
 Well then, now

 Have you consider'd of my speeches?
 Know

 That it was he in the times past which held you

 So under fortune, which you thought had been

-Our innocent self: this I made good to you
+Our innocent self?
+This I made good to you

-In our last conference, pass'd in probation with you,
+In our last conference, pass'd in probation with you:

-How you were borne in hand, how cross'd,
+How you were borne in hand, how cross'd, the

-the instruments,
+instruments,

 Who wrought with them, and all things else that might

-To half a soul and to a notion crazed
+To half a soul and to a notion crazed Say, "Thus did Banquo."

-Say 'Thus did Banguo.'
+FIRST MURTHERER.
 You made it known to us.

-I did so, and went further, which is now Our point of second meeting.
-Do you find Your patience so predominant in your nature That you can let this go?
-Are you so gospell'd To pray for this good man and for his issue, Whose heavy hand hath bow'd you to the grave And beggar'd yours for ever?
+MACBETH.
+I did so, and went further, which is now

+Our point of second meeting.
+Do you find

+Your patience so predominant in your nature,

+That you can let this go?
+Are you so gospel'd,

+To pray for this good man and for his issue,

+Whose heavy hand hath bow'd you to the grave

+And beggar'd yours forever?

+FIRST MURTHERER.
 We are men, my liege.

-Ay, in the catalogue ye go for men; As hounds and greyhounds, mongrels, spaniels, curs, Shoughs, water-rugs and demi-wolves, are clept All by the name of dogs: the valued file Distinguishes the swift, the slow, the subtle, The housekeeper, the hunter, every one According to the gift which bounteous nature Hath in him closed; whereby he does receive Particular addition, from the bill That writes them all alike: and so of men.
-Now, if you have a station in the file, Not i' the worst rank of manhood, say 't; And I will put that business in your bosoms, Whose execution takes your enemy off, Grapples you to the heart and love of us, Who wear our health but sickly in his life, Which in his death were perfect.
+MACBETH.
+Ay, in the catalogue ye go for men,

+As hounds and greyhounds, mongrels, spaniels, curs, Shoughs, waterrugs, and demi-wolves are clept All by the name of dogs.
+The valued file Distinguishes the swift, the slow, the subtle, The housekeeper, the hunter, every one According to the gift which bounteous nature Hath in him closed, whereby he does receive Particular addition, from the bill That writes them all alike: and so of men.
+Now if you have a station in the file, Not i' the worst rank of manhood, say it, And I will put that business in your bosoms Whose execution takes your enemy off, Grapples you to the heart and love of us, Who wear our health but sickly in his life, Which in his death were perfect.

-I am one, my liege, Whom the vile blows and buffets of the world Have so incensed that I am reckless what I do to spite the world.
+SECOND MURTHERER.
+I am one, my liege,

+Whom the vile blows and buffets of the world

+Have so incensed that I am reckless what

+I do to spite the world.